iposton/angular-ssr-movie-search/README.md

 ```

 * Create a data service file to handle each search api request.
-Write this `angular cli` command in the terminal: `ng g s services/data`
+Write this `Angular cli` command in the terminal: `ng g s services/data`
-* In this service use angular's http module to send the search term to `server.ts`.
+* In this service use Angular's http module to send the search term to `server.ts`.

 ```ts
 //data.service.ts